ElTomyDev/my-portfolio/README.md

-# my-portfolio
+# My Portfolio
-Este repositorio contiene el código fuente de mi portafolio web personal, desarrollado con Python, Django, HTML, y CSS.
-El portafolio está diseñado para mostrar mis habilidades y proyectos como programador backend
+This repository contains the source code of my personal web portfolio, developed with Python, Django, HTML, and CSS.
+The portfolio is designed to showcase my skills and projects as a backend developer.